thewtex/thesis/introduction/background_and_significance.rst

 surface velocity (MDSV).
 They found that MSV, which is termed local displacement in other literature that does not account the inter-frame time period, did not have significant differences between symptomatic and asymptomatic cases.
-In contract, MDSV, which is is termed local strain in other literature, did show a statistically significant difference between symptomatic and asymptomatic patients.
+In contract, MDSV, which is termed local strain in other literature, did show a statistically significant difference between symptomatic and asymptomatic patients.